Resettlement/renewal from abroad

 • Social Insurance Bank (SVB)

-• Donor Registry
+• Donor registry

 • DUO

-• Pension Fund
+• Pension fund

-Sometimes the municipality gives your data to third parties (for example, churches or social organizations.
+Sometimes the municipality gives your data to third parties (for example, churches or social organizations.)
 Do you not want this?
 Then you can request this through Provision Limitation of Personal Data.

-Make an appointment
+Making an appointment

-Change or cancel appointment?
+Change or delete appointment?

 Do you no longer have the e-mail?
-Then call 14 079.
-A staff member can change or cancel the appointment for you.
+Call 14 079.
+A staff member can change or delete the appointment for you.

 • For Dutch nationality ⇒ your passport or identity card.